infracost/infracost/README.md

 ## Community and contributing

 Join our [community Slack channel](https://www.infracost.io/community-chat) to learn more about cost estimation, Infracost, and to connect with other users and contributors.
-Our next community call is on [13 April 2022](https://github.com/infracost/infracost/issues/1549).
+Our next community call is in [May 2022](https://github.com/infracost/infracost/issues/1562).

 We ❤️ contributions big or small.
 For development details, see the [contributing](CONTRIBUTING.md) guide.
 For major changes, including CLI interface changes, please open an issue first to discuss what you would like to change.